 Learn@Illinois Moodle - Attendance Activity

-The attendance activity is a tool used to track attendance for face-to-face and hybrid courses.
+Learn how to use the attendance activity.
+It is a tool used to track attendance for face-to-face or hybrid courses.

 Examples of Using Attendance Activity

 - Keeping track of participation and giving scores

 - Grading any in-class activity that has multiple sessions (e.g. weekly journals)

 You set a value for the total score of all sessions.
 The system will give equal value to each session, regardless of how many are added.
 The values assigned in the "status set" (Present, Absent, etc) are not points.
 They can be considered to be parts of a whole (with the largest value representing full credit).
 The default is Present (2), Late (1), Excused (1), Absent (0).
 Here, 2 is 100% and 1 is 50%.